 • Income-based repayment plan (IBR): There are four different plans where student loan payments factor in the borrower’s income; this can be a good choice for those who plan to use PSLF, but borrowers will typically pay back more than under the standard plan.

 PSLF is a forgiveness program that borrowers employed by a governmental or non-profit organization might qualify for.
-If a student has been denied for PSLF in the past, there is currently a Temporary Expanded Public Service Loan Forgiveness program to explore.
+If a student has been denied for PSLF in the past, there is currently a Temporary Expanded Public Service Loan Forgiveness program you can explore.

-To pay off student loans more quickly, one option is to make an extra monthly payment or simply put extra money on loans each month.
-The goal is to put more money on the principal so that the balance goes down more quickly—which in turn will help to lower the interest owed over the life of the loan.
+To pay off student loans more quickly, one option is to make an extra monthly payment or simply put extra money toward student loans each month.
+The goal is to pay more of the principal so that the balance goes down more quickly—which in turn will help to lower the interest owed over the life of the loan.
 It can make sense to contact the lender or loan servicer to ensure that the extra can go on the principal as planned.

 Refinancing Student Loans – Pros and Cons

-Another option to consider is to refinance your student loans.
-There are pros and cons to that strategy, with pros including the following:
+Another option to consider is to refinancing student loans.
+There are pros and cons to that strategy you’ll want to consider.

 • Loans can be combined into one single loan and payment, which can be easier to manage.